HotaruCMS/HotaruCMS/0.8/content/plugins/pligg_importer/readme.txt

 Description
 -----------
 Import a Pligg database into Hotaru CMS.
-Version 0.1 imports the following tables: Links, Comments, Users, Categories, Tags and Votes.
+Imports the following tables: Links, Comments, Users, Categories, Tags and Votes.

 Instructions
 ------------